charan-digitaltrust/gruntworks-openvpn/examples/openvpn-host/README.md

 The OpenVPN host can run any reasonably secure Linux distro.
 In this example, we use an Ubuntu AMI built in the [packer example](/examples/packer).

-## Officially supported OS distros by this package
+## Officially supported OS distros for this package
 - `Ubuntu 16.04`
 - `Ubuntu 18.04`
 - `Ubuntu 20.04`